vincentweisser/Computational_Longevity/Book/Chapter 2 - Biology basics and measuring biology.md

 **Reactive Oxygen Species (ROS)**

-We've been talking about damage.
-One kind of such damage is ROS, the only known molecular species present in the organism capable of cutting off covalent bonds indiscriminately.
-ROS is produced in substantial amounts at mitochondria as a byproduct of ATP (a molecule used as energy transport) production.
-ROS can damage among other things telomeres, which leads up to cellular senescence and in turn, aging.

-David Sinclair, in Lifespan claims that this is not an issue for aging and that this is the consensus in the field, referring to a theory of aging known as the Oxidative Stress Theory of Aging.
-Indeed, back in 2009 there was a paper (Perez et al. 2009) proclaiming the theory dead, on the grounds that antioxidant intake does not prolong life, and that deletion of genes that produce antioxidants does not reduce lifespan (Likewise, the addition of extra copies of antioxidant-generating genes did not lengthen lifespan).
-Likewise the same was said in 2010 of the Mitochondrial Free Radical Theory of Aging or mFRTA (Lapointe, 2010).

-Other papers were coming out that were less pessimistic.
-Salmon et al (2010) admits that ROS may not be involved in lifespan, but that it may be in healthspan, or that the effects may be different (worse) if oxidative stress is chronic rather than acute (As it is in experiments).

-In 2013, ROS was shown to be a minor cause of mutations and damage in mtDNA (Kennedy et al. 2013).
-But that same year, the proponents of the oxidative aging theory replied (Barja, 2013), arguing that the criticisms are unfounded: Antioxidant intake may not lengthen maximum lifespan, but it does increase mean lifespan, longer lived species generate less ROS, additionally the location of ROS generation (In the mitochondria) ensures that extra antioxidants won't get there, so antioxidants may reduce damage outside but not damage to mtDNA.
-Nor does the theory need the assumption that ROS production increases with age: A constant rate of damage can cause an exponentially increasing mortality rate.

-In 2014, an extensive literature review (Stuart et al. 2014) concluded that indeed ROS does not cause aging via indiscriminate damage and that they play a signaling role instead.

-In 2015, Hou & Amunugama notice inconsistent empirical results in the area, and try to reconcile them by proposing a model where ROS does cause damage after all.
-They argue that the antioxidant manipulations (Via gene modification and dietary supplementation), while effective in some cases in flies, failed to work on mice because without external stress, the rate of ROS generation is low enough not to be an issue.
-But subject to stress, not found in lab conditions, it would be.
-As for the studies that delete antioxidant-generating genes, they argue that other mechanisms for antioxidant reduction are upregulated, and while infant knockout mice present a higher level of nuclear DNA damage (due to ROS), their rate of increase is slower, so that those mice reach the same level of damage as their wild-type cousins at around the same time, so lifespan is unaffected.

-In 2017, Rottenberg & Hoek say that the evidence supporting the mFRTA is extensive, but that in recent years it has been suggested that while ROS may be generated in the mitochondria, they are fine with this, it is oxidative damage to nuclear DNA that is the problem.
-As for the inconsistent results, the authors note that knocking out SOD1, a gene coding for a key antioxidant protein, does reduce lifespan significantly, but that inducing acute moderate oxidative damage is no problem for the cell, as it can swiftly fix this.
-Pomatto & Davies (2017) argue the same citing in vitro experiments with oxidant H2O2: A single exposure elicits a compensatory response, but chronic exposure produces lasting damage.
+Reactive oxygen species (ROS) are known to cause damage to cellular structures, including telomeres, leading to cellular senescence and aging.
+However, David Sinclair's book "Lifespan" suggests that this is not a widely accepted theory in the field, as studies have shown that antioxidant intake does not prolong life and deletion of antioxidant-generating genes does not reduce lifespan.
+Some studies have suggested that ROS may not be directly involved in lifespan, but may impact healthspan or have more significant effects when oxidative stress is chronic rather than acute.

+The oxidative stress theory of aging proposes that reactive oxygen species (ROS), which are produced as a byproduct of ATP production in mitochondria, can cause damage to DNA and other cellular components, leading to aging and age-related diseases.
+However, the theory has been controversial, with some studies suggesting that ROS do not play a significant role in aging and that they may even have a signaling function.
+In recent years, researchers have argued that while ROS may not cause indiscriminate damage, they may still contribute to aging if they are produced at high levels or in response to chronic stress.
+The evidence supporting the theory remains mixed and further research is needed to fully understand the role of ROS in aging.

 Ren & Zhang (2018) note the existence of the "ROS and aging paradoxes" where there are evidence and theoretical arguments supporting and undermining a role for ROS in aging.
 They ascribe this to poor measurement and compensatory mechanisms (the antioxidant pathways being more redundant than it is thought).